NovelToon NovelToon

 His phone buzzed in his pocket.
 Another message from the man in gray: Watch the patterns.
 They're getting bolder.

-"Her mother called at midnight—"
+"Her roommate called campus security at midnight—"

-"They found her phone by the mill—"
+"They found her laptop in the computer lab—"

 "Just like the others—"

-"First Katie, then Mr. Peterson, now Jessica—"
+"First Katie, then Professor Peterson, now Jessica—"

 Leo kept his head down, trying to shut out their voices.
 The threads connecting the students pulsed with an unsettling urgency, as if counting down to something he couldn't quite grasp.
 Each step through the corridors felt like wading through invisible spiderwebs, the threads clinging and pulling at him with growing insistence.
 They seemed thicker today, more numerous, as if whatever was happening was accelerating.

-The equations on the board started shifting when Leo looked at them too long, rearranging themselves into symbols that made his head hurt.
+The equations on the whiteboard started shifting when Leo looked at them too long, rearranging themselves into symbols that made his head hurt.
 Between the lines of mathematical formulas, he could see other patterns emerging – the same ones he'd been tracking since the disappearances began.

 "Mr. Valdez!"

 Heat crawled up Leo's neck as he stood on unsteady legs.
-The threads around Peterson writhed anxiously, as if responding to some unseen tension.
-"The sum of currents entering a node equals the sum leaving it," he recited mechanically, the words tasting like ash in his mouth.
-"Conservation of charge."
+The threads around Larson writhed anxiously, as if responding to some unseen tension.
+"When quantum systems interact, they become entangled and can no longer be described independently," he recited mechanically, the words tasting like ash in his mouth.
+"What happens to one affects the other, regardless of distance."

 Leo stared at his untouched food.
 The cafeteria buzzed around them, a cocoon of noise that offered temporary shelter from the threads' persistent hum.
 But even here, he could see them – countless glowing strands connecting students to each other, to the building, to something vast and hungry that lurked just beyond his understanding.